Montgomery County DUI Lawyer

 If a person is convicted a second time for driving under the influence, it will immediately trigger an automatic 5 day jail term with the possibility of up to a two sentence.
 The fine associated with a second conviction could be as much as $2000.
 A second conviction could also result in a driver’s license suspension for up to a year.

 A mandatory driver’s license suspension will result if a person receives two DUI convictions within the same five year period.
 Anytime a person receives a DUI conviction they should be prepared to comply with an alcohol assessment plan.
-This may be required by the court, or could be an option negotiated through a Montgomery County DUI lawyer which avoids a more serious sentence.
+This may be required by the court, or could be an option negotiated through a MoCo DUI lawyer which avoids a more serious sentence.

 Driving While Impaired